 Our policy is to perform work safely, on time and on budget.

 We work in accordance with our Occupational Health and Safety Management System (AS/NZS4801:2001), which integrates risk management principles aimed at establishing and maintaining a safe workplace.

 All our trucks are EPA licensed and conform to strict guidelines for the transport and disposal of asbestos and associated waste material.

 We set and review our policies, objectives and targets regularly and in consultation with our employees and other interested parties within a controlled framework.

-Mesothelioma – is a rare and often fatal cancer of the mesothelium, the membrane that covers most of the body’s internal organs.
+A rare and often fatal cancer of the mesothelium, the membrane that covers most of the body’s internal organs.
 Where it cannot be surgically removed, this condition is incurable.
 The average survival time after diagnosis is only 6-18 months.
-A very small exposure to asbestos can be enough to trigger the cancer.
-Mesothelioma can develop decades after exposure to asbestos.
+A very small exposure to asbestos can be enough to trigger Mesothelioma, which can develop decades after exposure to asbestos.

 Contact your doctor if you think you may be at risk of an asbestos related disease.